sdmcraft/SlingDynamo/README.md

 2. Install the bundle on your sling instance.
 3. Open up http://localhost:8080/system/console/configMgr
 4. Configure "Dynamo DB Resource Provider Factory" as follows
-  1. Provide your aws region in aws.region.name.
+  1. Provide the aws region where your dynamodb resides in 'aws.region'.
 For e.g. 'us-west-2'
-  2. Provide the root path under which you would want to  access your dynamo DB resources.
+  2. Provide the root path under which you would want to access your dynamo DB resources in 'provider.roots'.
 For e.g. /content/dynamodb
   3. Optionally provide 'aws.endpoint' .
-This setting would override the region setting
+This setting would override the 'aws.region' setting.
+  4. Optionally provide 'resourceType' if you want to use your own rendering script for the dynamodb resources.
+If left blank, it uses the sling's default rendering mechanism.
 5. Configure "SlingDynamoCredentialProvider" as follows:
   1. Provide your aws access key in aws.access.key.name
   2. Provide your aws access secret in aws.secret.access.key.name